 When you disable Layer-2 Fallback on a stacking device, the stack primary determines whether to return the device and the stack to normal operation.
-Learn more.
+Learn more on page 57.

 Before you enable Layer-2 Fallback on a stacking device, consider whether the loss of the device would place the entire stack into Layer-2 Fallback.
 For example: